zakaria-narjis/zakaria-narjis/README.md

 # Welcome to My GitHub Profile

 Hello!
 I'm an ex-electrical engineer with an MSc in Robotics and Autonomous Systems from the University of Lübeck, Germany.
-My passions are Deep Learning, Reinforcement Learning, and Computer Vision.

 ---